PolyGel Vs Builder Gel

-Whether you are a professional manicurist or someone who loves to create gorgeous nails at home, you’ve probably run into the confusion of the sheer variety of different nail building materials.
+Whether you are a professional manicurist or someone who loves to create gorgeous nails at home, you’ve probably run into the confusion of the sheer variety of nail-building materials.

 We’re talking acrylic, hybrid gel, PolyGel, builder gel, and more…